neilChenXie/ChenBlog/source/_posts/CLI.md

   * `nohup` command `&`

-* start when bootup BeagleBone
+* Start when bootup BeagleBone

   * `linux_config/chennode.sh` which should be put under `/etc/init.d/`